zeroc-ice/ice-builder-gradle/README.md

 ### Convention Properties

-The Ice Builder plugin defines the following convention properties:
+The plug-in defines the following convention properties:

 | Property name | Type   | Default value            | Description                                   |
 | ------------- | ------ | ------------------------ | --------------------------------------------- |
 | iceHome       | String | (see below)              | The location of the Ice installation.         |
 | output        | File   | _buildDir_/generated-src | The location to place generated source files. |

-If `iceHome` is not set, the builder will check the `ICE_HOME` environment variable to determine the location of the Ice installation.
-If `ICE_HOME` is not set either, the builder uses the following defaults on Linux and OS X:
+If `iceHome` is not set, the plug-in will check the `ICE_HOME` environment variable to determine the location of the Ice installation.
+If `ICE_HOME` is not set either, the plug-in uses the following defaults on Linux and OS X:

 | OS         | Default Ice Installation Directory     |
 | ---------- | -------------------------------------- |